 This page should be read after reading: Guide to Starting Seeds Indoors

 Starting your seeds indoors is a great way to get a "jump start" on your garden.
 By starting your seeds indoors a few weeks before your last frost, you should have plenty of small seedlings ready to be transplanted into your garden beds once planting season begins.

 Pick a Proper Location

 You'll need to decide what is the best location you have access to indoors for starting your seeds.
 Usually this would be a south-facing window with adequate outdoor light coming in.
-For an organized set-up, you can use shelves such as these.
+For an organized set-up, you can use shelves.
 You can easily hang your lights from them and there is plenty of room for your seedlings at all stages of their growth.

 Use Good LightingYou can also get away with starting your seeds in any room, even without a window, as long as you add the use of grow lights.
 This might be a good option for you if you don't have access to a south-facing window with adequate outdoor light.
 Double your success by using a south facing window and grow lights, or full-spectrum lighting.